kaidawe/documentation/API/model-function/upload-model.md

 >       }
 >    ```
 >
->   The second part of the upload-model request uses the presigned-url received from the previous request.
+>   The second part of the upload-model request uses the presigned url received from the previous request.
 >   ```
 >     // UPLOAD MODEL (PART TWO WITH PRESIGNED URL)
 >     POST [The url received from the first request inside the response]